xinhe2205/HPC/docs/Documentation/Systems/Swift/filesystems.md

 Each active project is granted a subdirectory under `/projects/<projectname>`.
 This is where the bulk of data is expected to be, and where jobs should generally be run from.
 Storage quotas are based on the allocation award.

-Quota usage can be viewed at any time by issuing a `cd` command into the project directory, and using the `df -h` command to view total, used, and remaining available space for the mounted project directory.
+Quota usage can be viewed at any time by issuing a `cd` command into the project directory, and using the `df -h /projects/<projectname>` command to view total, used, and remaining available space for the mounted project directory.

 ### NFS Automount System